nettings/medianet/CONFIGURATION.md

 JACK clients will honour the following option if the underlying program supports setting the client name.
-If it doesn't (such as with jackd itself, which always names itself "system"), it must be set to the actual value the jack client uses, so that connection management works
+If it doesn't (such as with jackd itself, which always names itself `system`), it must be set to the actual value the jack client uses, so that connection management works
 correctly:
 ```
 			"jackName"  : "foo"
 ```
+The *options* mechanism is used for programs that can be completely configured via the command line:
 This is either the full set of command line options to the underlying program, or a partial set with some settings hardcoded into the corresponding service file.
-Check `/medianet/overlay/usr/lib/systemd/system/mn_foo.service` for details.
+Check `/medianet/overlay/usr/lib/systemd/system/mn_*.service` for details.
-The *options* mechanism is used for programs that can be completely configured via the command line:
 ```
 			"options"  : "-k -zMagic --anticipate_user_needs"
 ```